vgarc018/cs100hw4/README.md

 ###Multiple characters in our delimiter

 The `char_separator<char>` model of boost tokenizer is able to take in multiple characters.
-So let's change our delimiter set in ex_2.cpp to this:
+So let's change our delimiter set from the previous example, ex_2.cpp, to this:

 `char_separator<char> delim(" &");`